 - 2.a.
-Promote the feasibility of acquiring park and recreational facilities. - 2.b.
+Monitor the adequacy of park and recreational facilities to accommodate existing residents and anticipated future growth. - 2.b.
 Explore opportunities to work with service clubs and organizations for the maintenance and development of recreational facilities and activities. - 2.c.
-Maintain and improve existing public access to waterways. - 2.d.
+Maintain, improve, and manage the use of public access to waterways. - 2.d.
 Consider the continued viability and quality of recreational pursuits when reviewing development proposals and making land use decisions. - 2.e.
 Support efforts to acquire additional public recreational lands and create additional public recreational trails when they are consistent with the town's comprehensive plan.